Arabiasalim/Healthcare-Analysis/README.md

 ### Conclusion
-This assessment demonstrated the ability to transform raw data into meaningful insights using data engineering, SQL querying, and data visualization techniques.
+This assessment demonstrated the ability to transform raw data into meaningful insights using SQL querying, and data visualization techniques.
 The final dashboard offers a useful tool for monitoring trends and decision-making support.